Upstatement/quickshare/README.md

 `data-tweet-body="message"`

 The message you want to tweet.
 If not defined, it defaults to the value of the `data-title` attribute.
-If `data-title` is also not defined, it will default to 'Sharing: '.

 ##### Via Username

 `data-via-username="username"`

-The Twitter username intended as the account who linked the content.
+The Twitter username intended as the account who sourced the content.
 Will append "via @*username*" to the end of the tweet.
 Twitter handles resolving the username.
 This parameter is optional, therefore default is for it not to be included in the message.

 ###Facebook (sharing)

 `data-service="facebook-share"`

-To share content on Facebook, QuickShare links to the Facebook share endpoint, which opens up a dialogue to share a link through the currently logged-in user's account.
+To share content on Facebook, QuickShare links to the Facebook share endpoint, which opens up a new post dialogue to share a link through the currently logged-in user's account.
 Facebook will automatically fill out the information (including thumbnail and blurb) using information gathered through its Open Graph web crawler, based on the shared url.
-To learn how to optimize for Facebook's Open Graph, visit their [Sharing Best Practices guide](https://developers.facebook.com/docs/opengraph/howtos/maximizing-distribution-media-content/).
+To learn how to optimize for Facebook's Open Graph, visit their ['Sharing Best Practices' guide](https://developers.facebook.com/docs/opengraph/howtos/maximizing-distribution-media-content/).

 ####Attributes